Hyperfoil/parse/README.md

 ## How I actually use this
 The above examples are great for testing new Exp and verifying result json structure.
 In practice, I want to scan a collection of files with an expected folder structure (e.g. the archive.zip from a jenkins run) and build a result json from all the content.
-This where we use `perf.parse.file.FileRule` and the helper `perf.parse.file.RuleBuilder` .
+This where we use `io.hyperfoil.tools.parse.file.FileRule` and the helper `io.hyperfoil.tools.parse.file.RuleBuilder` .
 ```Java
 //Build a list of all the file patterns and what to do when the pattern matches
 List<FileRule> = Arrays.asList(